Spotify Expands in Asia With India Debut

 Recently, the streaming platform joined hands with the Indian music label T-Series to mark its entry in the Indian market.
 As part of the deal, Spotify will gain access to T-Series catalog of more than 160,000 songs.
-These soundtracks are available to Spotify users from this month.
+These soundtracks are available to Spotify users from January.
+Here's a look at the expansion journey of the world's biggest music streaming company in the Asia Pacific region.

 According to a Deloitte study, India will have 273 million online music users by 2020, up from 27 million in 2015.
 In terms of value, India’s digital music industry is forecast to generate more than $430 million of subscription revenue by 2020 from around $70 million in 2013.
 This essentially means that India’s music streaming market is a hot investment opportunity for Spotify.